psyvesw/dissertation/README.md

 # ChatGPT in Higher Education: Expert and Public Perceptions

 This repository contains the data, code, and results for the study on expert and public perceptions of ChatGPT in higher education.
-The project employs advanced Natural Language Processing (NLP) techniques, including topic modeling and sentiment analysis, to analyze discourse from both experts and the public.

 ## Repository Structure